The Moon Sheds

 The moon never clings.

-Or at least that’s what I keep trying to remind myself.
+(Or at least that’s what I keep trying to remind myself.)

-The wild, brave one who has been waiting.
+this soft, pale revealing of a wild, brave one who has been waiting.

 She is full of breath.